We outline three completed projects

 ELFI research sites

-The map below shows the locations where ELFI research has been carried to date.
+The map below shows the locations where ELFI research in 2020 has been carried to date.

 ELFI has now been deployed more than 60 times for a period of at least three months, in both salt and freshwater.
 At some locations, monitoring was carried out for several years in a row or with several ELFIs simultaneously.